Dominate Sit and Go Poker Course: How to Level Up Your SNG Tournament Game

 The strategy revealed in this course is aimed at No Limit Texas Holdem Sit and Go tournaments with the standard structure and although it can also be applied to turbo SNG tournaments there is some variation you would have to apply to it to take into account the speed at which the ratio of blind size to your total stack changes.

-Due to the top heavy payout structure, the top 3 finishers take the majority of the prize pool and our aim throughout this guide is going to be to finish in the top 3.
+Due to the top-heavy payout structure — where the top 3 finishers receive the majority of the prize pool — this guide focuses on strategies that aim to maximise your chances of reaching those top positions.
 The most optimum strategy to achieve this is to play tight early, cautiously on the bubble, and aggressively when in the money and this is the strategy that we will outline in more detail in this guide.

 The guide will talk you through the 5 stages of a Sit and Go Tournament and the strategy that should be applied in each stage.
 It will also look at some advance SNG strategy situations to give you everything you need to be a successful SNG player.

-So if your ready to learn how to dominate Sit and Go Poker Tournaments then lets get started with the first lesson…
+So if you’re ready to level up your Sit and Go game, let’s get started with the first lesson…